 Where wet mortar is used to construct or level piers, allow it to cure to at least 80% of strength capacity (usually requiring 96 hours) before setting the home.

 Figure 19.
 Correct shim placement

-Dimensions of masonry perimeter walls.
 If using a masonry perimeter enclosure, calculate pier heights so that the enclosure can be built using standard unit dimensions (without cutting).